-Police investigating late night homicide that stemmed from robbery
+Police investigating armed robbery that left 22-year-old dead

 The incident happened in the 12400 block of Cate Avenue near Flordia Boulevard 11:30 p.m.
 Monday night.

 Officials say Hugo Lopez was found shot and died on the scene.
-Officials believe the motive of shooting was a robbery.
+Officials believe the motive of the shooting was a robbery.

 There are no known suspects at the time.
 Anyone with information is asked to call Crime Stoppers at 344-7867.